-Travel sickness or motion sickness is a name given to a combination of symptoms which are caused by travelling on planes, boats, cars or coaches.
-Travel sickness symptoms can often include dizziness, nausea and sickness, and can cause discomfort to people who suffer from it.
+Motion sickness, sometimes known as travel sickness, is a name given to a combination of symptoms which are caused by travelling on planes, boats, cars or coaches.
+Symptoms can often include dizziness, nausea and sickness, and can cause discomfort to people who experience motion sickness.
 It can sometimes be avoided by using distraction techniques, particularly in children.
 However, some people may need to use medication in order to prevent symptoms from occurring.

 There are different types of travel sickness medication available to buy online at euroClinix after completing an online consultation for one of our doctors to review.
 Once your order has been approved you will be issued an online prescription and a registered pharmacy will dispatch your medication for next day delivery.

-Motion sickness can also sometimes be caused by smells such as petrol or the anxiety of travelling.
-It is more common in children who can usually grow out of it but some adults can also suffer from the condition, particularly in certain circumstances such as an excessively rocky boat ride or driving on long roads with lots of curves.
+Motion sickness can also sometimes be caused by smells such as petrol or exacerbated by the anxiety of travelling.
+It is more common in children who usually grow out of it but some adults can also experience the condition, particularly in certain circumstances such as during an excessively rocky boat ride or form driving on long roads with lots of curves.

 The most common travel sickness symptoms are nausea and vomiting.
 Others can include:

 In mild cases of motion sickness, there are some simple techniques you can do regardless of mode of transport to help reduce the risk of getting travel sick such as:

 There are also some specific things you can do for each means of transport.

 Although these techniques may relieve the symptoms of travel sickness, more serious symptoms of motion sickness can be treated with medication.